reactive-python/reactpy-django/docs/src/reference/settings.md

 Multiprocessing-safe database used by ReactPy for database-backed hooks and features.

-If configuring this value, it is mandatory to enable our database router like such:
+If configuring this value, it is mandatory to configure Django to use the ReactPy database router:

 === "settings.py"